|Clinical Trials Registration|

 Clinical Trials Registration

-We highly recommend that researchers register clinical trials, particularly large randomized trials, in a public registry.
+All clinical trials must be registered at an appropriate online public registry.
 A clinical trial is any study that prospectively assigns human participants to intervention and comparison groups to investigate the cause-and-effect relationship between a medical intervention and a health outcome.
 Authors can obtain current information on acceptable registries at http://www.icmje.org.

 Authors’ Professional and Ethical Responsibilities